tkambler/edison.js/README.md

 EdisonJS
 =========

 Most JavaScript routing libraries provide little to no guidance in terms of how one might best go about organizing complex single-page applications with many routes.
 EdisonJS seeks to simplify the organizational structure of complex single-page applications by encouraging developers to organize their applications as a series of parent ("section") <-> child ("route") relationships.
 The result is a simple, clean, and powerful organizational structure.
-Let's look at an example:

 ## Using EdisonJS